-In addition, the Committee's meeting was widely publicized throughout the spearmint oil industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
-Like all Committee meetings, the October 15, 2008, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
+In addition, the Committee's meeting was widely publicized throughout the spearmint oil industry, and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
+Like all Committee meetings, the October 15, 2008, meeting was a public meeting, and all entities, both large and small, were able to express views on this issue.
+Finally, interested persons are invited to submit comments on this proposed rule, including the regulatory and informational impacts of this action on small businesses.